 When all of your mussels (or at least, all except for a stubborn few*) are open, it's time to move on.
 And do it quick.

 *For the record, you can go ahead and ignore the conventional wisdom that a mussel that doesn't open after cooking shouldn't be eaten.
-As Daniel pointed out in his piece on Rhode Island Clam Chowder (and as corroborated by this Australian study), it is totally safe to crack open an unopened mussel to get at the meat inside.
+As Daniel pointed out in his piece on Rhode Island Clam Chowder, it is totally safe to crack open an unopened mussel to get at the meat inside.

 Step 5: Enrich Your Broth